SmartApplicationUnipi/Smart_ELF/SmartApp.AV/UI/README.md

 In order to run properly, the system needs a configuration JSON file named "elfconfig.json" in the main folder.
 This will be packed into the final bundle by Webpack.

-This file contains:
+This file contains a JSON object with:

 - KB_URL: The address of the KB module
 - TTS_URL: The address of the TTS module

 ## TODO

-- Support for position
 - Support for actions
 - Support for channels
 - Design an awesome UI